Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Based on all of the above, it should be clear that you can capture acute and long-term stress responses either in the morning or at night.

-Hence, my recommendation when someone is interested in measuring their resting physiology is the following: pick a sensor and routine that works for you.
+Hence, my recommendation when someone is interested in measuring their resting physiology is to pick a sensor and routine that works for them.

-There is no clear advantage in using one method or the other, however, there can be some differences based on stressors’ timing and other aspects that I discuss in-depth in this blog post.
+There is no clear advantage in using one method; however, there can be some differences based on stressors’ timing and other aspects, which I will discuss in depth in this blog post.
 Make sure you understand these differences before picking one.

-Personally, now that I am done with this experiment, I will keep measuring in the morning while sitting and also collect night data using the Oura ring.
-Among the wearables, I trust Oura more in terms of data quality and also find the ring more comfortable at night, since it does not need to be worn tight like other wrist-based wearables.
+Now that I am done with this experiment, I will keep measuring in the morning while sitting and collect night data using the Oura ring.
+Among the wearables, I trust Oura more in terms of data quality.
+I also find the ring more comfortable at night since it does not need to be worn tight like other wrist-based wearables.

-In terms of actionability, I normally rely on the morning measurement, as it provides a better assessment of my readiness for the day, while I keep an eye on night data as an assessment of the previous day’s behaviour.
-As shown in this blog, on most occasions the two are well aligned.
+Regarding actionability, I usually rely on the morning measurement, as it better assesses my readiness for the day.
+At the same time, I keep an eye on night data to determine the previous day’s behaviour.
+As shown in this blog, the two are often well-aligned.

 6. Conclusions

-In this blog, I’ve looked at night HRV data from some of the most commonly used wearables, showing how all of these sensors are pretty good at capturing changes in resting physiology in response to different stressors, despite some differences in absolute values with respect to reference ECG.
+In this blog, I’ve looked at night HRV data from some of the most commonly used wearables, showing how these sensors are pretty good at capturing changes in resting physiology in response to different stressors despite some differences in absolute values concerning reference ECG.

-Despite the accuracy, the way the data is used in the software provided with these sensors is often unable to account for some of the most important issues: naive interpretations (higher is better), lack of a normal range (what’s a meaningful change?), and confounding your physiological response with your behaviour, are all common issues that limit the utility of the data.
-I have covered how we address these issues in HRV4Training so that the data is more meaningful and actionable.
+Despite the accuracy, the way the data is used in the software provided with these sensors is often unable to account for some of the most critical issues: naive interpretations (higher is better), lack of a normal range (what’s a meaningful change?), and confounding your physiological response with your behaviour, are all common issues that limit the utility of the data.
+I have covered how we address these issues in HRV4Training to make the data more meaningful and actionable.

-Finally, I’ve also compared night data from these wearables with morning data, showing how both time points are able to capture the same responses, with potential differences based on stressor timing.
+Finally, I’ve also compared night data from these wearables with morning data, showing how both time points can capture the same responses, with potential differences based on stressor timing.

 The newest Garmins that read night HRV also show you what is considered the normal range, HRV4Training it’s not the only plataform the does that.
 Anyway, very useful post, good to have all this info together.